reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

   - Magisk installed

 - Dolby Atmos (READ Optionals to activate!):
-  - Prepare for possibility of bootloop or even brick because the Dolby is not a pure Magisk Module
   - 64 bit architecture
   - Android 10 and up
   - Magisk installed